martinstige/codequiz/README.md

 </ul>
 ```

 It should be possible to add skills for a hero.
 Add an `input` field and a `button` just below the list of skills.
+When clicking the button, the skill should show up in the list of skills.

-4. Commit your changes and push back to GitHub.
+Finally, Commit your changes and push back to GitHub.